laamdomai-sudo/100Hires_project/research/youtube-transcripts/alex-hormozi.md

 - Test pricing models based on willingness to pay.
 - Focus messaging on outcomes, not features.

-### Personal Note
-This video reinforces a key Hormozi principle:
-You don’t “convince” people to buy —
-you build something so aligned with their needs that buying feels obvious.

 -----------------
 ## YouTube Video 2